pjakiela/ECON379/exercises/E6-DD3.md

 To replicate these results, we need to generate a time trend variable.
 The data set contains the variable `time`; it indicates the the month and year in which a birth took place.
-However, `time` is formatted in Stata's date-time format, which event economics professors can never remember how to use.
+However, `time` is formatted in Stata's date-time format, which even economics professors can never remember how to use.
 Fortunately, we can use the `egen` command to create a trend variable after we sort the data by date: